SEED

 Stock:

-plant pictureplant picture Koulon Long Aubergine NEW
+Koulon Long Aubergine NEW

+A great discovery back in 2018 which we have just added to the catalogue.
 Originally from Seed Savers Exchange, it is really good, making clusters of lovely fruit that can be picked young as baby aubergines.

 The great thing is that you can also leave them to get really long and they stay tender with no bitterness.
-We really enjoyed eating these all summer and autumn from our polytunnel here in Wales.
+We enjoyed eating these all summer and autumn from our polytunnel here in Wales.

 Loads of aubergines over a long period, and perfect eating large or small!